-While clearly pointing out these truths, we went on to stress that we agreed that efforts should be made by the communist parties to help rescue the peoples of Yugoslavia from enslavement and poverty, but we stressed once again that in our opinion the Yugoslav leaders had gone a
+on to stress that we agreed that efforts should be made by the communist parties to help rescue the peoples of Yugoslavia from enslavement and poverty, but we stressed once again that in our opinion the Yugoslav leaders had gone a long way down their anti-Marxist road, the road of submission to American and British imperialists.

-With this we told Khrushchev indirectly that we did not agree with the hopes and illusions which he nurtured towards the Yugoslav leaders and especially towards "Comrade Tito", as he began to call him.
+With this we told Khrushchev indirectly that we did not agree with the hopes and illusions which he nurtured towards the Yugoslav leaders and especially towards "Comrade Tito," as he began to call him.
 I expressed these opinions to Khrushchev, also, in the next talk I had with him, on June 23, 1954.
 However, he pretended not to notice the different stands each of us adopted over the Yugoslav problem.
 Perhaps he did not want to create conflicts with us in the first official meetings we had with him.
 Perhaps he underrated us and did not bother his head about our opposition.
 I remember that he was all euphoria and spoke with the assurance of someone who has everything running smoothly.
-He had just returned from a lightning visit to Czechoslovakia (he was a master of every kind of visit: lightning, incognito, official, friendly, much publicized secret, day, night, announced and unannounced, short, long, with his suite or quite alone, etc.).
+He had just returned from a lightning visit to Czechoslovakia (he was a master of every kind of visit: lightning, incognito, official, friendly, much publicized, secret, day, night, announced and unannounced, short, long, with his suite or quite alone, etc.).